-1. Work on recognizing the early body cues that help you to recognize the emotions you’re experiencing.
+1. Work on recognizing the early body cues that help you to identify the emotions you’re experiencing.

 We often only notice the emotions we’re experiencing once they’ve reached a certain threshold level of intensity.
-We’re so busy going about our lives, juggling a multitude of tasks, that we’ve become disconnected with our in the moment sense of body awareness.
+We’re so busy going about our lives, juggling a multitude of tasks, that we’ve become disconnected from our in-the-moment sense of body awareness.